Booking a trip is the fun part of planning. Packing, on the other hand…

 Carry-On Packing List

 The most hardcore travellers do their whole trip with one bag only.
 I used to be a die-hard one-bag gal too.
 The secret?
 One bag travel packing list has exactly the same travel essentials as normal packing lists.
-You just pack fewer and smaller items.
+You just have to carefully choose a good carry on bag like the Shell by Tropicfeel and then when it come to filling it, you pack fewer and smaller items.

 Many low-fare airlines charge extra for luggage, so many people like to travel with hand luggage only.
 This means that the overhead bins overflow quickly… and you might be asked to check in your bag anyway.